 We compiled the data from those studies into a single graph.
 So let’s have a look at what the data says about the most common fan engagement platforms, and is there a discrepancy between them and what the sports organizations are using.

-The way questions are presented differ by study (see the graph), but there are two things we can see right away from the aggregated data:
+The way questions are presented differ by study (see the graph), but there are two things we can see right away from the aggregated data:1.
+Sports organizations undervalue television massively

 Only 2% of sports industry professionals think TV is fans’ favorite channel, holding the last place (blue bar).
 In reality, TV is the clear #1 channel to follow sports both in the US (green bar) and the UK (orange bar).
 It’s also popular among Gen Z (yellow bar)

-2. Social media is the clear favorite of sports business professionals, but in reality it isn’t as clear fan favorite
+2. Social media is the clear favorite for sports business professionals, but in reality TV tops it in consumption

 Sports business professionals think fans spend the most time on social media.
 However, TV is a more important channel and the ‘competition’ is very close between online content, streaming, and mobile apps.